cossacklabs/product-docs/acra/security-controls/transport-security/_index.md

 So, your client application communicates with AcraServer/AcraTranslator to encrypt the data.
 But the communication channel between your app and Acra should be protected!

-There are few ways how to create encrypted channel between client application and AcraServer/AcraTranslator:
+There are few ways how to create an encrypted channel between client application and AcraServer/AcraTranslator:

 * Just use [TLS](/acra/security-controls/transport-security/tls/).